kamijean/exploring-git/README.md

 9) Look online to see if your change has been pushed.

+10) Checkout the merge_conflict branch and see the differences of the branches

-10) Merge the merge_conflict branch into the master branch
+11) Merge the merge_conflict branch into the master branch

-11) Fix the conflicts
+12) Fix the conflicts by keeping both texts

-12) Add and commit if there are any changes to the repo
+13) Add and commit if there are any changes to the repo

+14) Add some text to the rebase p tags

+15) Add and commit your changes to the repo

+16) Checkout the rebase branch and see the differences of the branches

-13) Rebase the rebase branch into master (make sure to view the changes made to the repo, it should have text added to it)
+17) Rebase the rebase branch into master (make sure to view the changes made to the repo, it should have text added to it)

-14) Add and commit your changes to the repo
+18) Add and commit your changes to the repo

-15) Put text into the stash p tags and then stash the changes
+19) Put text into the stash p tags and then stash the changes

-16) Merge the merge branch into the master branch (make sure to view the changes made to the repo, it should have text added to it)
+20) Merge the merge branch into the master branch (make sure to view the changes made to the repo, it should have text added to it)

-17) Add and commit if there are any changes to the repo

-19) Pop from the stash

-18) Add and commit if there are any changes to the repo

-19) Put text into the remove p tags

-20) Reset the repository

 21) Add and commit if there are any changes to the repo

+22) Pop from the stash

+23) Add and commit if there are any changes to the repo

+24) Put text into the remove p tags

+25) Reset the repository

+26) Add and commit if there are any changes to the repo

-22) Create a gitignore file in the main section of the project
+27) Create a gitignore file in the main section of the project

-23) Ignore all the .txt files (and if you have a mac ignore the DS_Store files)
+28) Ignore all the .txt files (and if you have a mac ignore the DS_Store files)

-24) Add and commit if there are any changes to the repo
+29) Add and commit if there are any changes to the repo

 ### Extra Learning
 Free Git Tutorials